YashB63/GFG-Daily-Questions/README.md

     Given a binary matrix your task is to find all unique rows of the given matrix in the order of their appearance in the matrix.

+Day 149:

+  Q1: Add two numbers represented by linked list:

+    Given two decimal numbers, num1 and num2, represented by linked lists of size n and m respectively.

+    The task is to return a linked list that represents the sum of these two numbers.

+    For example, the number 190 will be represented by the linked list, 1->9->0->null,
+    similarly 25 by 2->5->null.
+Sum of these two numbers is 190 + 25 = 215, which will be represented
+    by 2->1->5->null.

+    You are required to return the
+    head of the linked list 2->1->5->null.

+    Note: There can be leading zeros in the input lists, but there should not be any leading zeros in the output list.

+  Q2: Is it Fibonacc:

+    Geek just learned about Fibonacci numbers.

+    The Fibonacci Sequence is the
+    series of numbers: 0, 1, 1, 2, 3, 5, 8, 13, ...

+    where the next number is found by adding up the two numbers before it.

+    He defines a new series called Geeky numbers.
+    Here the next number is the sum of the K preceding numbers.

+    You are given an array of size K, GeekNum[ ], where the ith element of the array represents the ith Geeky number.

+    Return its Nth term.

+    Note: This problem can be solved in O(N2) time complexity but the user has to solve this in O(N).

+    The Constraints are less because there
+    can be integer overflow in the terms.

+  Q3: Sequence Fun:

+    You have a sequence 2,5,16,65,........

+    Given an integer n as input.

+    You have to find the value at the nth position in the sequence.